Ferny44/Test-Project-Exit/README.md

 4. Run the command: ```` python -m robot -A settings .````

 ### Notes:   ###
-Please note that as the program downloads tests, it will delete the test element from the page.
+* Please note that as the program downloads tests, it will delete the test element from the page.
 It **is not deleting your actual tests** out of Test Project.
 If you refresh the page they will come back!

-### Future Additions ###
-If Test Project continues to go down hill I may develop other tools to assist in running these on Selenium/Appium
+* I use windows and chrome.
+Unsure of how this will perform on other Operating Systems and Browsers.